MathyouMB/website/src/content/articles/working-and-studying-at-the-same-time.md

 ![working-and-studying](/images/articles/2023/my-work-study-3.png)

-Finally in fall of my 5th year, things we’re looking like they we’re going back to in person.
+Finally in fall of my 5th year, it looked like we'd be going back to in person.
 At the time, I’d been working at Shopify (a fully remote company) for about a year and knew that there was potential for continuing in-person school while continuing to work for them remotely.

-I registered for two courses I knew would be recorded, so I never had to attend a lecture and just had the occasional in-person assessment.
-I would mostly just work remotely from quiet places on campus and it all worked out pretty well.
+I registered for two courses I knew would be recorded so I never had to attend a lecture and just had the occasional in-person assessment.
+I would mostly just work remotely from quiet places on campus.

 I kept working for them for the fall and winter of my 5th year, bringing me up to four years of industry software development experience.

-Normally students who had started at the same time as me would graduate at this point, but I did not.
-Being in person definitely was a bit more of an energy sink and I decided I wanted to spend more time with friends due to COVID, so I only completed 3 courses during those terms.
-Meaning after 5 years, this is the full number of credits and experience I'd gained:

 ![working-and-studying](/images/articles/2023/my-work-study-4.png)